Hitstar53/My-Notes/Placement Preparation/Interviews/HR Interview Guide.md

 > One area I'm continuously working to improve is my public speaking skills.
 As someone who's naturally more introverted, I used to find it challenging to present my ideas to large groups.
 However, I've recognized the importance of this skill in the tech industry, especially when it comes to sharing project updates or pitching ideas.
 >
 > To address this, I've been actively seeking opportunities to practice.
 I volunteered to lead more presentations in my university projects and joined the Google Developer Student Club, where I've had chances to speak and host events, this has boosted my confidence a lot.

+> [!success] Latest Answer [2025]
+> An area I actively improved during my Amazon internship was my approach to problem-solving.
+Initially, when I faced a complex issue, I would sometimes go to my mentor for help without troubleshooting it deeply myself.
+After getting feedback, I learned to first deep-dive into the topic, document what I had tried, and only then approach my mentor to _discuss_ potential approaches rather than just ask for a solution.
+This has made me a more independent and effective engineer.
+>
+> This reminds me of how I worked on my public speaking skills in college.
+I used to be more introverted and found presenting to large groups challenging.
+To overcome this, I took on a leadership role in the Google Developer Student Club, where I conducted workshops and hosted events.
+That experience built my confidence significantly, and it’s a challenge I no longer faced at Amazon.

 #### Q4.
 Where do you see yourself in 5 years / What are your future plans?